patricksavalle/devops-project-template/content/integration-standard.md

 > - [Integration architecture](#integration-architecture)

 The integration platform is a set of tools, patterns and guidelines that *must* be used to connect applications to each other.
-A modern platform typically consists of (API-) gateways, proxies, load-balancers, routers, message queues and such.
+A modern platform typically consists of (API-) gateways, proxy-servers, load-balancers, routers, message queues and such.
 Legacy platforms typically are build around a large central ESB (Enterprise Service Bus).

 The platform has a very focused function: decoupling of communication in space (location) and in time (asynchronization).
 Use it exclusively for reliable, scalable and decoupled communication.
-Datalakes, databases, datawarehouses and streaming platforms are typically **not** part of the integration platform.
+Data lakes, databases, data warehouses and streaming platforms are typically **not** part of the integration platform.

 There are different approaches to integration.
 The guidelines below provide maximal (team) autonomy and agility.